CalCOFI/rCRUX/README.md

 Taxonomy is appended to these filtered hits using [get_taxonomizr_from_accession](https://limey-bean.github.io/get_taxonomizr_from_accession).
 The results are written to to file with the suffix `_filtered_get_seeds_local_output_with_taxonomy.csv`.
 The number of unique instances for each rank in the taxonomic path for the filtered hits are tallied (NAs are counted once per rank) and written to a file with the suffix `_filtered_get_seeds_local_unique_taxonomic_rank_counts.txt`.

 **Note:**
 Information about the blastn parameters can be found in run_primer_blast, and by accessing blastn -help in your terminal.
 Default parameters were optimized to provide results similar to those generated through remote blast via primer-blast as implemented in [iterative_primer_search](https://limey-bean.github.io/iterative_primer_search) and modifiedPrimerTree_Functions.
-The number of alignments returned for a given blast search is hardcoded at "-num_alignments", "10000000",

 ### Parameters
 **forward_primer_seq**